Wondering what to expect at a psychiatrist appointment?

-During the first visit with a psychiatrist, they will ask various questions to understand your mental and emotional health better.
+During the first visit with a psychiatrist, they will ask various questions to better understand your mental and emotional health.
 The National Institute of Mental Health provides further details on mental health assessments and the type of questions you might be asked.

 Some questions that they may ask include:

 - What brings you here today?

 - How long have you been experiencing your symptoms?

 - Have you had any mental health treatment before?